 Department of Psychology and Education

-The Psychology Program provides the student with a broad based foundation in the discipline.
+The psychology program at Norwich has been designed to give the student major a broad based foundation in the discipline.
 Psychology is a scientific enterprise that attempts to articulate principles of human and animal behavior.
 These principles are formulated within the context of biological, socio-cultural, and environmental factors.
 Psychology is both a field of scientific inquiry and a professional activity: it shares its subject matter and its methods with the biological and social sciences, while simultaneously sharing some of the same concerns of the arts; namely, human motivation, emotion, aesthetic appreciation and experience, creativity, and the individual’s relations to the world and humankind.
-Students pursuing a BA in Psychology at Norwich may explore the discipline from the experimental, personality/social, the developmental, and/or clinical perspectives.
+Students pursuing a B.A. in Psychology at Norwich may explore the discipline from the experimental, personality/social, the developmental, and/or clinical perspectives.
 Upper level practica, internships, or field placements that permit the student practical work experience in a special interest area are encouraged.

-The BS in Education in Education leads to recommendation for licensure for program completers.
+The BS in Education is designed to lead to recommendation for licensure for program completers.
 The BS in Education requires all students to have a double major.
-Those choosing Elementary Education may major in mathematics, or the majority of liberal arts and science areas that are offered at Norwich University.
-Those who choose Secondary Education must major in mathematics.
+Those choosing elementary education may major in mathematics, or the majority of Liberal arts and science areas that are offered at Norwich University.
+Those who choose secondary education must major in Mathematics.